KraKEn-bit/Cryptography/Ancient_Cryptography/README.md

   3) You can only use the OTP key only **ONCE**

-Here's a simple yet influencial Explanation on OTP:
+Here's a simple yet influential Explanation on OTP:

 [Watch how OTP works](https://youtu.be/FlIG3TvQCBQ?si=9PaGgqOk5TxxHN-_)